Stories of Transformation

 Stories of Hope

-you would like to share?
+Do you have a story of hope and transformation you would like to share?

-Contact our Podcast team at firstname.lastname@example.org
+Contact our podcast team at firstname.lastname@example.org

 Two veteran journalists — the leaders of this podcast — share their perspectives about 2lst century journalism changes and hope in this first interview collaborative with Uganda Christian University students.